mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **How will this use case be achieved?** <br>

-This use case will be acheived by the system taking the display chosen by the Dungeon Master and displaying it on the players screen.
+This use case will be achieved by the system taking the display chosen by the Dungeon Master and displaying it on the players screen.

 **How will we verify this specific requirement?** <br>